+Sexual Assault Protective Order Requirements

+□ Relationship:

-Sexual Assault Protective Order Requirements ☐ Relationship: ☐ Victim has reasonable fear for their physical safety ☐ Adult petitioners: abuser cannot be household or family member as defined by FAPA ☐ Victim is not protected by another restraining (see FAPA requirements, pg.
-22) or no contact order.
-A victim cannot apply for ☐ Minor petitioners: the abuser may be a a SAPO if they are protected by a FAPA, EPPDAPA, SPO, or a criminal or juvenile no confamily member in some circumstances tact order\ ☐ Age: \ Any time period when the abuser was in jail, lived more than ☐ Survivor can be any age.
-If under 12, court 100 miles from the victim's home, or was restrained by another will appoint a guardian ad litem no contact order does not count as part of the 180-day period. ☐ Abuser must be at least 18 \\ Sexual contact means any touching of the sexual or other ☐ Sexual abuse in the last 180 days\ (check one): intimate parts of a person, or causing such person to touch the sexual or other intimate parts of the actor, for the purpose of ☐ Sexual contact\\ with a person who does arousing or gratifying the sexual desire of either party. not consent to the sexual contact; or ☐ Sexual contact\\ with a person who is incapable of consenting to a sexual act due to age or mental incapacity
+- □ Adult petitioners: abuser cannot be household or family member as defined by FAPA (see FAPA requirements, pg.
+22) - □ Minor petitioners: the abuser may be a family member in some circumstances - □ Age: - □ Survivor can be any age.
+If under 12, court will appoint a guardian ad litem - □ Abuser must be at least 18 - □ Sexual abuse in the last 180 days\ (check one): - □ Sexual contact\\ with a person who does not consent to the sexual contact; or - Sexual contact\\ with a person who is incapable of consenting to a sexual act due to age or mental incapacity